kujiy/stylish-phpmyadmin/README.md

 # stylish-set-kujiy
-css stateful for phpmyadmin in stylish
+css just for me in stylish

 My favorite styles are in here.